 On the HBO documentary, Leaving Neverland, James Safechuck explains how his son is growing to the exact age that he was when Michael Jackson began abusing him in the early 90’s.
 He went over the emotions that realization caused him and he struggled.

-Wade Robson discusses this same phenomena with his son, but it was triggered more at the point of fatherhood when his son was about 18 months old.
+Wade Robson discusses this same phenomenon with his son, but it was triggered more at the point of fatherhood when his son was about 18 months old.
 The love of having a son and the innate need to protect him caused horrible mental pictures of Jackson abusing his son.
-He couldn’t imagine it and it terrified him.
+He couldn’t imagine it and it terrified him to envision his child in that situation he lived through.

-Parenting creates an empathy for the world and allows you to see newly painted perspectives through a lens of unconditional love.
-A love you lacked to give yourself all this time.
+Parenting creates empathy for the world and allows you to see newly painted perspectives through a lens of unconditional love.
+A love you lacked to give yourself all this time post-child abuse.

-Sure, emotions can bubble up and down, addictions can mask for short term coping, but all in all you can somewhat function as a “normal” adult trying to move on and make it all go away.
+Sure, emotions can bubble up and down, addictions will mask the guilt for short term coping, but all in all you can somewhat function as a “normal” adult trying to move on and make it all go away.
+I mean, you didn’t fight then – why do you fight now?
+Right?

-What happens with becoming a parent can be a process of observing truth in childhood innocence.
+What happens with becoming a parent is a process of observing truth in childhood innocence.
 Validation, innocence and forgiveness of yourself could now seem possible because of this truth.

 James said it exactly right – we’re all mentally kids who just got older.
 So when you look back at the guilt, shame and horror of abuse you find reasons to justify it or toil with the positive behaviors intermingling among the mortifying ones.